 The ROPA trademark – practical, durable and reliable technology

 ROPA remains true to its heritage as a manufacturer of reliable and durable machines.
-All aspects of the shape and lines are harmonised and optimised for practical operation.
+All aspects of the shape and lines are harmonized and optimized for practical operation.
 All parts of the body are manufactured in the factory from metal using our modern laser plants and forming presses.

 All metal constructions and body parts produced at ROPA are shot-blasted and powder-coated to ensure durable paint quality and to keep the paintwork looking new even after years of operation.
 The ROPA paint coating with specially sustainable processing technology was awarded the "Besser lackieren.
 Green Award" [Better painting.
 Green award] prize in 2015.